Prince-Singh-Dev/CineScopes/README.md

-# TASK -1 : API INTEGRATION

-COMPANY :  CODTECH IT SOLUTIONS PVT.LTD

-NAME : PRINCE KUMAR SINGH

-INTERN ID : CT04DN1422

-DOMAIN : FULL STACK WEB DEVELOPMENT

-DURATION : 4 WEEKS ( FROM JUNE 10TH , 2025 TO JULY 10TH , 2025 )

-MENTOR : NEELA SANTOSH

-Instruction for this task :
-DEVELOP A WEBPAGE THAT FETCHES AND DISPLAYS DATA FROM A PUBLIC API (E.G., WEATHER, NEWS).
-DELIVERABLE: A RESPONSIVE WEBPAGE WITH API DATA DYNAMICALLY LOADED AND DISPLAYED

-# 🛠️ This project was developed as part of my internship task.

 # 🎬 CineScope

 CineScope is a full-stack Movie Search & Watchlist web application built using the **OMDb API**.
 Users can search for movies, add them to a personal watchlist, and manage them securely via authentication.